-- 3. During photosynthesis, glucose is synthesised from CO2 and H2O.
+- 3. During photosynthesis, glucose is synthesised from CO_2 and H_2O .
 This causes an increase in the osmotic pressure of the contents of guard cells.
 As a result, the guard cells absorb more water from the neighbouring cells, thus becoming turgid.
 The high turgor pressure causes the guard cells to swell and bulge out and the stomata open.
 At night since no photosynthesis takes place, there is a shortage of water in the leaf, and the guard cells become flaccid and shrink and their inner walls become straight and the stomata are closed. - 4.
 Concentration of mineral elements is higher inside the root hair.
 Absorption of mineral elements by the root from the soil takes place by active transport.
 The water film along with the soil particles also contains a low concentration of mineral elements.
 These mineral elements move from soil into the root cells against the concentration gradient.
 Energy in the form of ATP is required by the cell for the absorption of minerals. - 5.
 The seed coat is selectively permeable to water.
 The majority of a seed is made up of two cotyledons which require water in order to trigger certain hormones within the seed and get it to start growing.
 The water on the outside of the seed will diffuse into the seed by way of osmosis because inside is an area with a very low concentration of water.
-The cotyledons are basically like sponges which inflate as water enters them and the seed begins to grow and ultimately the seedcoat bursts. - 6.
-Water is pulled from the soil up to the leaves by the adhesive-cohesive force. - 7.
-The relative concentration of a solution which determines the direction and extent of diffusion is called tonicity.
+The cotyledons are basically like sponges which inflate as water enters them and the seed begins to grow and ultimately the seedcoat bursts.